encoreunjojo/hugojojo/content/posts/2023/encoreunfirstpost.md

 I hope you can read this.
 If yes, it means I successfully created my personnal blog.
 If not, then why am I writing this ?

+You can write me via [email](mailto:encoreunjojo%20<jossmxarcialis+encoreunjojo@gmail.com>) (remove the x, it was added to prevent spam).

 This website has a few goals :
 - Being a front door to my online presence.
 - To share my knowledge about work/ my passions or hobbies.
 Learning on your own is hard, and it gets harder with age.
 Sharing your knowledge makes other grow and they will in turn make you grow.
 Easy !
 - To be an easy to maintain, free way of expression and exchange with whoever wants to.

+You will find a lot of resources and posts about electronics here, as it is my day job.
+But who knows, I may fiddle around with other passions someday too !

 If you stumbled upon this post/ website not knowing why or how, I advise you go back to the homepage.
 Click a few buttons, explore the world around.
-This is a safe place here :-) (and please report bugs or problems ! see [contact]())
+This is a safe place here :-) (and please report bugs or problems ! see my [github](https://github.com/encoreunjojo) or [email](mailto:encoreunjojo%20<jossmxarcialis+encoreunjojo@gmail.com>) - again, remove the x)

 Expect a bit of engineering sometimes, I like the "f*ck around, and find out" approach and the why, the who, what, when, the where, and the how, until I'm grabbing my hair and I'm tearing it out.

+See you soon and I'm looking forward to make you a part of this journey too !